• Latest

 Old Wounds That Never Healed

-Whether you’re angry at your ex for dumping you or feel like you need to compete with them, it’s best to deal with those issues head-on.
+Whether you’re angry at your ex for dumping you or feel you need to compete with them, it’s best to deal with those issues head-on.
 Otherwise, they’ll continue to cause problems in your new relationship.

 “It is not a lack of love, but a lack of friendship that makes unhappy marriages.” ~ Friedrich Nietzsche